Fairness-Aware Online Personalization: Fair Regularization

 \subsection{Extensions}

-\textbf{Extending to second fairness condition:} Let's first discuss how we can extend our approach for another kind of fairness constraint described in Section \ref{sec:fairnessnotions}.
+\textbf{Extending to other fairness conditions:} Some commonly used fairness notions in machine learning are described in Appendix \ref{sec:fairnessnotions}.
 To achieve other kinds of fairness conditions like conditional independence $( C \perp A \mid Y)$, our method can be tweaked by replacing the expectations with conditional expectations in the constraint of the second optimization problem.
 The resulting equation would result in $\Sigma_{x|y} = \mathbb{E}[XX^T \mid Y]$ in the place of $\Sigma_x = \mathbb{E}[XX^T]$.
 However, within the scope of our paper, we only work with the independence constraint.

 ~

 \textbf{Extending to more general hypothesis space:} Finally, we would like to describe how our approach can be extended for more general hypothesis space.
 For general hypothesis space $H$, our first learning problem can be extended to learning the best hypothesis $h_a \in H$ which can predict $a_i$ from $x_i$ for $i = 1, 2, 3, \ldots, N$.
 Then in the second learning problem, we extend our regularization term which gets optimized with the training loss using the following insight: